-- Allows a pupil/young person to be treated badly; pretends not to know it is happening - Gossips/shares information inappropriately - Demonstrates inappropriate discriminatory behaviour and/or uses inappropriate language - Dresses in a way which is inappropriate for the job role - Does not treat pupils fairly demonstrates favouritism - Demonstrates a lack of understanding about personal and professional boundaries

-- Uses his/her position of trust to intimidate, threaten, coerce or undermine - Appears to have an inappropriate social relationship with a pupil or pupils - Appears to have special or different relationships with a pupil or pupils - Seems to seek out unnecessary opportunities to be alone with a pupil
+- Allows a pupil/young person to be treated badly; pretends not to know it is happening - Gossips/shares information inappropriately - Demonstrates inappropriate discriminatory behaviour and/or uses inappropriate language - Dresses in a way that is inappropriate for the job role - Does not treat pupils fairly demonstrates favouritism - Demonstrates a lack of understanding about personal and professional boundaries - Uses their position of trust to intimidate, threaten, coerce or undermine - Appears to have an inappropriate social relationship with a pupil or pupils - Appears to have special or different relationships with a pupil or pupils - Seems to seek out unnecessary opportunities to be alone with a pupil

-18 Monitoring and Review
+20. Monitoring and Review

-- 18.1 The Headteacher is responsible for monitoring the implementation, use and effectiveness of this policy and will report on these matters annually or more frequently if necessary. - 18.2 This policy will be reviewed by the Personnel Committee as necessary.
+- 20.1.
+The Headteacher is responsible for monitoring the implementation, use and effectiveness of this policy and will report on these matters annually or more frequently if necessary. - 20.2.
+This policy will be reviewed by the Governing Body as necessary.